Guide to Dog Body Language

 The dogs in the following videos have food allergies.
 In the training process, their dog food kibble is being used.
 The procedure is much easier if you have a gooey treat like peanut butter or Kong liver paste that the dog can lick off of, or out of the muzzle.
 Shoving kibble through the muzzle is a little more challenging but can be done.Please review the Muzzle Training Lesson Plan in conjunction with watching these videos.

 Muzzles or Treat Baskets (Muzzle Training Part 1)

 This video shows one way to make a muzzle into a treat basket.
 In this video, the muzzle used is too large for this particular dog.
 Also, the training is proceeding a little too fast for her.
 The goal is to have a positive experience with muzzle.
 At one point, this dog tries to back of out the muzzle.
 Take your time and go slow.
 This is a technique to be used with dogs that are not food aggressive, and are not aggressive to humans.

 Muzzle Shaping (Muzzle Training Part 2)

-This video shows how to shape putting on a muzzle using clicker training.
-The dog in the video is already clicker trained, which makes the process go a whole lot faster.
+This video shows how to shape a dog to put their own muzzle on using a clicker.
+The dog in the video is already clicker trained, which makes the process go a lot faster.
 If the dog is not clicker trained, the technique can still be used, but it will take a longer period of time.
-Even if you are not this successful in getting the dog to put the muzzle on by their self, it is still a fun game associated with the muzzle.
+Even if you are not successful in getting the dog to put the muzzle on their own, it is still a fun game which will increase the positive association with the muzzle.

 Crate Grate Muzzle Technique (Muzzle Training Part 3)

 This video shows how to apply a muzzle to a dog that you cannot touch (for dogs that are aggressive towards humans).
 It involves using a crate and a grate made with PVC pipe.
 The handler is positioned too close if this were truly an aggressive dog.
-Standing to the side of the crate may be less intimidating for some dogs.
+Standing to the side of the crate would be less intimidating for most dogs.